Bloomington Public Adjuster

 Frozen Pipe & Burst Water

-Burst pipes flood basements and crawl spaces during extreme cold snaps.
+In Bloomington, burst pipes flood basements and crawl spaces during extreme cold snaps.
 Carriers contest coverage by claiming poor maintenance.

 Bloomington's subzero winters frequently cause pipes to freeze in older homes, with insurers denying coverage under "failure to maintain" language despite freezing being beyond reasonable homeowner control.
 We compile scope of loss for water removal, drying, drywall replacement, and flooring restoration, challenging steep depreciation.
 We fight for replacement cost values, particularly on hardwoods and finished surfaces.